Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Methods

-We first look at the raw results of all \sbh occurring in the database in Sect.~\ref{sec:origin}.
-We also make the CMC database representative for the Milky Way GC system, by applying weights to the result of GCs with different $N$ by a factor $N^{-1}$, such that the logarithmically spaced $N$ values represent an initial GC mass function of the form $M_0^{-2}$.
-We then only consider the low metallicity models ($Z=2\times10^{-4}$ and $Z=2\times10^{-3}$), with relative weights 4:1, representative for the Milky Way GC population \citep[e.g.,][]{Harris1996}.
+We first looked at the raw results of all \sbh occurring in the database (see Sect.~\ref{sec:origin}).
+We also made the CMC database representative for the Milky Way GC system, by applying weights to the result of GCs with different $N$ by a factor $N^{-1}$, such that the logarithmically spaced $N$ values represent an initial GC mass function of the form $M_0^{-2}$.
+We then only considered the low-metallicity models ($Z=2\times10^{-4}$ and $Z=2\times10^{-3}$), with relative weights 4:1, representative of the Milky Way GC population \citep[e.g.][]{Harris1996}.
+We considered equal contributions of the different $r_v$ and $R_G$ models.

-We only consider \textit{hard} binaries \citep{Heggie1975}, defined as those whose absolute value of the binding energy is greater than the average kinetic energy of particles in the GC core.
-This is done to exclude loosely bound pairs that are constantly being assembled and destroyed.
+We only considered hard binaries \citep{Heggie1975}, defined as those whose absolute value of the binding energy is greater than the average kinetic energy of particles in the GC core.
+This was done to exclude loosely bound pairs that are constantly being assembled and destroyed.

-As clusters evolve they lose mass and stars due to internal two-body relaxation and interactions with the Galactic tidal field.
-Therefore, they dissolve over a period which depends on the cluster relaxation time scale and their position within the Galactic potential.
-In our models, clusters are assumed to be completely \textit{dissolved} once $t_{\rm{rlx}} > M_{\rm{SC}}/ \dot{M}_{\rm{SC}}$ where $t_{\rm{rlx}}$ and $M_{\rm{SC}}$ indicate the relaxation time and the total mass of the clusters, respectively \citep{Kremer2020}.
+All models were evolved until 14 Gyr, or until dissolution if that occured before 14 Gyr.
+As clusters evolve they lose mass and stars due to stellar evolution, internal two-body relaxation, and interactions with the Galactic tidal field.
+Therefore, GCs dissolve over a period that depends on their mass and $R_G$.
+A cluster is considered dissolved when the number of particles drops below $\sim10^4$ \citep[see Sect.
+2.3 of][for the exact definition]{Kremer2020}.
+Of the 148 models in the catalogue, 21 of them dissolved, mostly those with low masses at small Galactocentric radii (see Table 6 in \citealt{Kremer2020} for the list of dissolved models).